frncsdrk/avatar/README.md

 ### /avatar

-- GET
+- POST
-  - query params
+  - body
     - width
     - height
-    - symmetric
+    - verticallySymmetric
+    - horizontallySymmetric (will only be used if verticallySymmetric is explicitly turned off)
     - type (element type, 'square', 'circle')
-    - noe (number of elements per row and column)
+    - elementWidth
+    - color
+    - stroke
+    - strokeColor

 ### /status